ipfabric/ipfabric-slack-integration/README.md

+# THIS REPO IS NOW ARCHIVED!
+HEAD TO https://github.com/community-fabric FOR UPDATED REPOS OR https://github.com/community-fabric/awesome-ipfabric-list FOR IP FABRIC RELATED LINKS

 ## Webhook Worker / testing webhook agent

 In this directory you can find a simple webhook agent (receiver) that you can use for testing the webhook sub-system